 \subsection{Model Extraction Attacks}

-In model extraction attacks~\cite{oliynyk2023know,gong2020model}, an attacker can establish a substitute model with almost the same functionalities as the target victim model via simply querying the victim model.
-While these attacks are not a direct threat to client data privacy in FL, they pose a threat against the server, stealing either the parameters, hyper parameters, architecture, or functionality of the model~\cite{tramer2016stealing,wang2018stealing,orekondy2019knockoff}.
+In model extraction attacks~\cite{oliynyk2023know,gong2020model}, an attacker can establish a substitute model with almost the same functionalities as the target victim model by querying the victim model.
+Although these attacks are not a direct threat to client data privacy in FL, they pose a threat against the server by stealing the parameters, hyper parameters, architecture, or functionality of the model~\cite{tramer2016stealing,wang2018stealing,orekondy2019knockoff}.
 As such, model extraction attacks serve as a privacy threat for the intellectual property (i.e., the trained model) of a company.
-This is a practical impediment to the widespread deployment of FL as the trained model at the server is considered a precious asset.
-Hence, threats that allow an adversary to steal that asset have to be defended with a high degree of certainty.
+This is a practical impediment to the widespread deployment of FL as the trained model of the server is considered a valuable asset.
+Hence, threats that allow an adversary to steal that asset should be defended with a high degree of certainty.

-Further, model extraction attacks can serve as a springboard to attacks that violate client data privacy.
+Model extraction attacks can also serve as a springboard for attacks that violate client privacy.
 For example, the adversary can use the proxy model created using model extraction to launch attacks that translate well to the original model.
-Due to the transferability property of such attacks (the attacks against the proxy model are accurate against the original model)~\cite{wang2021enhancing}, the adversary can do a membership inference attack to determine which client data items were used in creating the model.
-This is worrisome as it has been shown recently that the best previous defense of perturbing the results of the query by the adversary as it is trying to construct the proxy model is still vulnerable to model extraction~\cite{chen2023d}.
+Due to the transferability property of such attacks (the attacks against the proxy model are accurate against the original model)~\cite{wang2021enhancing}, the adversary can use a membership inference attack to determine which client data items were used in creating the model.
+This is worrisome, as it has been recently shown that the best previous defense of perturbing the results of the query by the adversary as it is trying to construct the proxy model is still vulnerable to model extraction~\cite{chen2023d}.
 The basic idea is that this attack module, which can be integrated with any model extraction attack, can determine the difference in distribution between the unperturbed and perturbed query results and "reset" that difference.